rioscesar/terraform-oci-modules/terraform-puppet/README.md

 # Terraform Puppet example.

 #### *Disclaimer!
 This is not production level code.
-Should be treated as a resource on how to connect Puppet Enterprice with Terraform as well as automating NFS.*
+Should be treated as a resource on how to connect Puppet Enterprise with Terraform as well as automating NFS.*

 ## Modify the env.sh file to match your configurations to point to your cloud.